Rajan251/Rajan251/README.md

 ## 💫 About Me

-I'm a software engineer from India who loves building scalable solutions and automating infrastructure.
-When I'm not coding, you'll find me solving algorithmic challenges or exploring new DevOps tools.
+DevOps Engineer from India with 1 year of hands-on experience in building and automating scalable infrastructure.
+Passionate about CI/CD pipelines, cloud technologies, and solving complex infrastructure challenges.

 📧 **Let's Connect:** rajankumar9354680@gmail.com